LixiangZhao98/MeTACAST-study/README.md

 * `ggpubr`

 To install these required packages, run the following call from a command line: `Rscript -e "install.packages(c('boot', 'PropCIs', 'ggplot2', 'reshape2', 'glue', 'dplyr','ggpubr'), repos='https://cran.rstudio.com')"`
-Then RStudio can be installed from [https://www.rstudio.com/categories/rstudio-ide/](https://www.rstudio.com/categories/rstudio-ide/).

 ## Running the R script

 1. Clone this repository using `https://github.com/LixiangZhao98/MeTACAST-study.git` or download the code as a ZIP file from the repository.
-2. Open `.Rhistory` with RStudio, run `confidenceIntervalMacros.R`, `analysis.R` and `Questionnaire.R` in sequence.
+2. Open `R`, change the Working Directory to `MeTACAST-study`.
+3. Run `confidenceIntervalMacros.R`, `analysis.R` and `Questionnaire.R` in sequence.
+To be noted that, `analysis.R` need to complete in one or two minutes since the large amount of the user data.

 ## Files produced